Wintellect/MSLearn/Introduction to Git/includes/4-fix-simple-mistakes.md

 The `--no-edit` option tells Git to make the change without changing the commit message.
 You can also use `--amend` to edit a commit message, to add files accidentally left out of the commit, or to remove files that were added by mistake.

 The ability to change history is one of Git's most powerful features.
-(You will learn later that there are other ways to accomplish this besides `--amend`.)
 As with most power tools, it has to be used carefully.
 In particular, it's a bad idea to change any commits that have been shared with another developer or were published in a shared repository such as GitHub.

 ## Recover a deleted file